-Given the potential risk of consumer detriment I think that, as part of its due diligence on 1 Stop, L&C ought to have found out more about how 1 Stop was operating before it received Mr M's application.
-And, mindful of the type of introductions I think that it's more likely than not that L&C was receiving from 1 Stop from the outset, I think it's fair and reasonable to expect L&C, in-line with its regulatory obligations, to have made some specific enquiries and obtained information about 1 Stop's business model.
+Given the potential risk of consumer detriment I think that, as part of its due diligence on 1 Stop, L&C ought to have found out more about how 1 Stop was operating before it received Mr E's application.
+And, mindful of the type of introductions L&C was receiving from 1 Stop from the outset, I think it's fair and reasonable to expect L&C, in line with its regulatory obligations, to have made some specific enquiries and obtained information about 1 Stop's business model.